Justice and Activism

 “We recognize racism as sin and affirm the ultimate and temporal worth of all persons.” – The United Methodist Church, Social Principles

-We seek to change beliefs, change behavior and change society, starting with ourselves and our own congregants, while simultaneously working to change our culture.
+We seek to open minds, offer opportunities to reconsider beliefs and change behavior, starting with ourselves and our own congregants, while simultaneously working to change our culture.
 We are heartbroken by the loss of life, angered by police brutality and other forms of blatant, violent racism.
-We recognize the systemic oppression and caste system faced by many groups in the U.S., and we see our history of injustices: stealing indigenous lands, enslaving people from Africa, villainizing immigrants and “othering” Asians, Latinx and other people of color.
-These actions, and the covert, mini-agressions that accompany them, are not of God.
+We recognize the systemic oppression and racism faced by many groups in the U.S., and we see our history of injustices: stealing indigenous lands, enslaving people from Africa, villainizing immigrants and “othering” Asians, Latinx and other people of color.
+This overt racism along with covert racism, is not of God.
 We emphatically declare that Black Lives Matter.
 We pledge to intentionally work to bring God’s Kin-dom of love for our neighbor to our city, our neighborhoods and our local church, in all its ministries.
 Our love is manifested by our actions, and they demonstrate our stance of solidarity with Black, Indigenous and all People of Color.

 “What does the Lord require of me, but to do justice, love mercy and to walk humbly with my God?” – Micah 6:8